lf-/blog/content/posts/the-postmodern-build-system.md

 simply a specification of an execution of `execve`.
 Its output is then stored in the Nix store (`/nix/store/*`) based on a name determined by hashing inputs or outputs.
 Memoization is achieved by skipping builds for which the output path already exists.

+This mechanism lacks build identity, and is multitenant: you can dump a whole bunch of different Nix projects of various versions on the same build machine and they will not interfere with each other because of the lack of build identity; the only thing to go off of is the hash.

-The path is either:
+The store path is either:

 - Named based on the hash of the contents of the derivation: input-addressed